-Testing for students (gradesK-12) takes place in the Charter College of Education Reading & Writing Clinic on the CSULA campus.
-Parents may call for a time when testing occurs throughout the academic school year.
-Assessments are performed by CSULA graduate students who are earning their Master’s Degree in Reading Education and seeking advanced certification as Reading & Language Arts Specialists, supervised by CSULA faculty.
-The Reading & Language Arts Specialist candidates administer a variety of professional assessments to measure children's reading, writing, and cognitive abilities.
+Testing for students takes place in the Charter College of Education’s Reading & Writing Clinic on the CSULA campus.
+Parents may call for a time when testing occurs once a semester throughout the academic school year.
+Assessments are performed by CSULA graduate students who are earning their Master’s Degree in Reading Education and seeking advanced certification as Reading & Literacy Leadership Specialists, supervised by CSULA faculty.
+The Reading & Language Arts Specialist Candidates administer a variety of professional assessments to measure children's reading, writing, and cognitive abilities.
 After testing, a student may be recommended for tutoring at the Clinic.
 Payment for testing is based on a sliding scale.
 Testing takes approximately 75 minutes.

-The clinic serves students who are struggling readers or need remedial reading, English language learners, gifted and talented , students with mild to moderate behavioral needs, ADHD, and high functioning autistic students.
-If you would like to have your child tested, or know someone who is interested in having a child tested, please contact us.
+The clinic serves students who are struggling readers or in need of reading and/or writing tutoring, English language learners, students with mild to moderate special needs (such as individuals with ADHD and high functioning autistic students), as well as gifted and talented students.
+If you would like to have your child tested, or know someone who is interested in having a child tested, please contact the Reading Clinic Director.

 Note: Pre Kindergarten and Young Adult Assessment and Tutoring is available by special request.